All Episodes

 None of this is happening.

-And Congressman Bratt, if the Republicans can't agree on this, I I really don't have a lot of hope.
+And Congressman Bratt, if the Republicans can't agree on this, I really don't have a lot of hope.

 Yeah, well, you're right.

-Don't lose hope.
+Don't lose hope yet.

-Uh President Trump came in and did whip it together.
+President Trump came in and did whip it together.

-Uh we have to get that through.
+We have to get that through.

 There'll be a few Republicans who will say no to that.

-Yeah, and then there won't be any shortage of people lined up to light up the Christmas tree and load up health care, right?
+And then there won't be any shortage of people lined up to light up the Christmas tree and load up health care, right?

 That's the way this city works.

-So, first of all, you've got to repeal it, get get rid of as much of the regulations and the high cost provisions as we can, get the price down, and uh that the president is gonna be key in leading the way.
+So first of all, you've got to repeal it, get rid of as much of the regulations and the high-cost provisions as we can, get the price down.

-So his messaging over the next few days has to be very precise and telling us exactly what direction does he want us to go in.
+And so his messaging over the next few days has to be very precise and telling us exactly what direction does he want us to go in.

-We're gonna continue.
+We're going to continue.

-Senator Ramp Paul, Dave Bratt, Freedom Caucus.
+Senator Ram Paul, Dave Bratt, Freedom Caucus.

-You know, frankly, there's so few people in Washington that we can trust on this, and these two people have been very strong leaders and principled leaders to keep their promises.
+And these two people have been very strong leaders and principled leaders to keep their promises.

 And there's a few others, obviously the Freedom Caucus.

-Ted Cruz has been fighting hard, Mike Lee's been fighting hard, and a few others, but very few.
+Mike Lee's been fighting hard and a few others, but very few.

-The failure of the Senate to get health care done.
+Sitting with Senator Ram Paul, the failure of the Senate to get health care done.

-Mitch McConnell, I think rightly goes to, okay, let's go to 2015, do a full repeal.
+Mitch McConnell, I think, rightly goes to, okay, let's go to 2015, do a full repeal.

 Dave Bratt is with the Freedom Caucus.